 An Open Doors team member in Nigeria states: “Keep the prayers up; the Lord will surely strengthen you and reward you for praying for this situation.”

 On Wednesday, Open Doors workers reported two of the Chibok girls died from snake bites and 20 others are critically ill.
 The terrorists have reportedly taken the girls deep into the bush of the Sambisa Forest, a game reserve in the northeastern area of Nigeria.
-According to multiple news sources, the Boko Haram forces have hidden the students, ages 16-20, in abandoned military bunkers.
+According to multiple news sources, the an extremist group that is located primarily in Northern Nigeria More forces have hidden the students, ages 16-20, in abandoned military bunkers.
 The forest is teeming with many poisonous snakes.
-The Sambisa Forest serves as a safe haven for an extremist group that is located primarily in Northern Nigeria.
+The Sambisa Forest serves as a safe haven for an extremist group that is located primarily in Northern Nigeria More.

 World Watch Monitor reported that an additional eight to 11 girls were kidnapped Sunday from two villages in Borno state.
 Their ages range from 12 to 15.